-- (c) an applicant for a provisional or probationary licence who holds a provisional or probationary licence of a different class; - (d) an applicant for an open licence who holds an open licence of a different class. - (4) However, subsection (3) does not apply if the person, within 5 years before applying for the licence- - (a) passed a road rules test for the class of licence applied for; or - (b) held an Australian driver licence for the class of licence applied for; or - (c) for an application for a class RE, R or C licence-held a driver licence, granted under the law of New Zealand or a country mentioned in schedule 4, that corresponds to a class RE, R or C licence. - (5) Also, subsection (3) does not apply if- - (a) the person- - (i) holds an Australian driver licence; and - (ii) applies for another class of licence; and - (b) the road rules test the person passed for the licence already held is the same road rules test the person would be required to pass for the class of licence applied for. - (6) The following persons must pass a practical driving test in the class of vehicle that is authorised to be driven under the licence- - (a) an applicant for a class of provisional, probationary or open licence who holds a learner licence of that class; - (b) an applicant for a provisional, probationary or open licence who holds a foreign driver licence; - (c) an applicant for a provisional or probationary licence who holds a provisional or probationary licence of a different class;
+- (c) an applicant for a provisional or probationary licence who holds a provisional or probationary licence of a different class: - (d) an applicant for an open licence who holds an open licence of a different class. - (4) However, subsection (3) does not apply if- - (a) within 5 years before applying for the licence, the person- - (i) passed a road rules test for the class of licence applied for; or - (ii) held an Australian driver licence for the class of licence applied for; or - (b) for an application for a class RE, R or C licence- - (i) the person held, within 5 years before applying for the licence, a driver licence, granted under the law of New Zealand or a prescribed country, that corresponds to the class of licence applied for; or - (ii) the person is at least 25 years old and held, within 5 years before applying for the licence, a driver licence, granted under the law of a recognised country, that corresponds to the class of licence applied for. - (5) Also, subsection (3) does not apply if- - (a) the person- - (i) holds an Australian driver licence; and - (ii) applies for another class of licence; and - (b) the road rules test the person passed for the licence already held is the same road rules test the person would be required to pass for the class of licence applied for. - (6) The following persons must pass a practical driving test in the class of vehicle that is authorised to be driven under the licence-

-(d) an applicant for an open licence who holds an open licence of a different class.
+- (a) an applicant for a class of provisional, probationary or open licence who holds a learner licence of that class; - (b) an applicant for a provisional, probationary or open licence who holds a foreign driver licence; - (c) an applicant for a provisional or probationary licence who holds a provisional or probationary licence of a different class; - (d) an applicant for an open licence who holds an open licence of a different class.